show_page.php1 : dm10.jpg

 HISTORY: None.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally and randomly, 40% of hepatic lobules are characterized by massive hepatocellular necrosis.
-Affected necrotic lobules are characterized by collapse of hepatic cords (stromal collapse), and hepatocytes within these necrotic lobules are shrunken with hypereosinophilic cytoplasm and pyknotic nuclei (necrosis or single cell death), admixed with hemorrhage, fibrin, and edema.
+Liver: Multifocally and randomly, 40% of hepatic lobules are characterized by massive hepatocellular necrosis.
+Affected necrotic lobules are characterized by collapse of hepatic cords (stromal collapse).
+Hepatocytes within these necrotic lobules are shrunken with hypereosinophilic cytoplasm and pyknotic nuclei (necrosis or single cell death), admixed with hemorrhage, fibrin, and edema.
 Less affected hepatic lobules have segmental, often paracentral or central, foci of necrosis.
 Portal areas are moderately expanded by increased profiles of small bile ducts (biliary ductular reaction), lymphocytes, plasma cells, neutrophils, macrophages, hemosiderophages, reactive fibroblasts (periportal fibrosis), fibrin, hemorrhage, and edema.
 Periportal fibrosis occasionally bridges to adjacent portal areas (bridging fibrosis).
-Multifocally the capsule is indented in association with areas of stromal collapse and periportal fibrosis.
+Multifocally, the capsule is indented in association with areas of stromal collapse and periportal fibrosis.

 Lymph node: Multifocally the subcapsular, cortical, and medullary sinuses contain moderate amounts of hemorrhage, fibrin, and edema that expands the cortical sinuses (draining hemorrhage).
 The perinodal connective tissue is expanded by increased clear space (edema), and there are few fibrin thrombi within vessels.